 The FOCA has developed a total of five national standard scenarios.
 Note that with the new regulation, some of these are only applicable under certain conditions.
-All CH STSs will be completely replaced by the European STS by end of 2023 (subject to adoption of the EU drone regulation).
-CH STS permits could, however, then remain valid for a maximum of 2 years.
+All CH-STS will be completely replaced by the European STS by end of 2023.
+CH STS permits could, however, then remain valid for a maximum of 3 years.

 You are on a page with information about the national standard procedures.

 Approvals according to national standard procedures are still based on Swiss national law.

 - Approvals are issued until end of 2023

 - Each approval is valid for a maximum of 3 years